xavierbaude/VMware-coreos-multi-nodes-Kubernetes/README.md

 	  etcd2:
 	[...]

-Finaly, replace all "<master-private-ip>" pattern with the ip of master node.
+Finaly, replace all "<master-private-ip>" pattern with the ip of master node. (here 10.0.0.1)

 	sed -i 's|<master-private-ip>|10.0.0.1|g' user_data